How Long Do Shocks And Struts Last: All You Need to Know

 The shocks and struts usually last for about 5 to 10 years on average.
 And concerning mileage, they are all good for about 50,000 to 100,000 miles.
 The lifetime depends on which of these two comes first.
 Besides, the longevity of the struts varies with several other factors.

 This is only the nutshell of my discussion.
-Keep reading to clear all your doubts and know how long do shocks and struts last.
+Keep reading to clear all your doubts and know how long shocks and struts last.

 How Long Do Shocks And Struts Last?

 However, the longevity of the shocks and struts is not constant.
-Rather it varies with different parameters.
+Rather, it varies with different parameters.

 Factors Affecting The Longevity of Shocks And Struts